Meet the PVMA Board of Directors

 Jess Benson Evans, president (2017 - present)

-Jessica grew up in Connecticut and moved to the Pioneer Valley in 2016 to finish her undergraduate degree in Early Childhood Education at UMass – a career change after ten years working in the medical field.
-Jessica and her daughter Ella live in Shutesbury.
+Jess grew up in Connecticut and moved to the Pioneer Valley in 2016 to finish her undergraduate degree in Early Childhood Education at UMass – a career change after ten years working in the medical field.
+Jess and her kiddo Ari live in Shutesbury.
 Jessica grew up in a family that loved the outdoors; her dad would often bring in mushrooms to try to identify, and the Audubon guide was always on the bookshelf among many other nature guides.
 However, she didn’t become serious about fungi until just prior to moving to Massachusetts.
 A friend suggested she look up Dianna Smith’s club when she moved to the area, and Jess began seriously studying mushrooms after joining PVMA in 2016.
-Jessica is passionate about mushrooms!
+Jess is passionate about mushrooms!
 She enjoys mushroom photography and collecting and identifying specimens for the citizen science project.
-Jessica loves leading walks that include family groups, as Ella, age 11, is an avid mushroomer as well!
+Jessica loves leading walks that include family groups, as Ari, age 13, is an avid mushroomer as well!
 Although Jess enjoys some edible mushroom species, her primary interests are in broadening her skills at identifying fungi and learning more about fungal ecology.
-Beyond fungi, Jess is a full-time nature educator at Morse Hill Outdoor Education Center in Shutesbury and enjoys vegetable gardening in the summer and snowshoeing in the winter.
+Beyond fungi, Jess is the assistant director at Morse Hill Outdoor Education Center in Shutesbury and enjoys vegetable gardening in the summer and snowshoeing in the winter.

 Michael Ostrowski, cofounder of PVMA and treasurer/membership secretary